 In addition, Pixium expects to report 36-month data from the French feasibility study by early 2022, and is continuing clinical development in the US.

-With dozens of next-generation devices in development that include retinal, optic nerve, and cortical approaches, a wide variety of sight recovery options should be available within a decade.
+With dozens of next-generation devices in development that include retinal, optic nerve, and cortical approaches, a wide variety of bionic eye technologies should be available within a decade.

 Vision loss can occur in a number of ways.
 The main focus of retinal prosthetic research is to improve functional vision for people with blindness and/or vision impairment from the result of hereditary diseases, such as retinitis pigmentosa (RP) and age-related macular degeneration (AMD).